doritoes/ipdice.com/3_ECS.md

     - Network mode: automatically set to *awsvpc* for Fargate
     - CPU: **0.25 vCPU**
     - Memory: **0.5 GB**
-3. Launch Type Compatibility: **Fargate**
-4. Task Definition Name: **ipdice-task-def**
-5. Task Role - grants your task's containers permissions to call other AWS services on your behalf (e.g., accessing an S3 bucket, sending a message to SNS) - **Leave Blank for Now**
+    - Task Role - grants your task's containers permissions to call other AWS services on your behalf (e.g., accessing an S3 bucket, sending a message to SNS) - **Leave Blank for Now**
-6. Task Execution role - gives the ECS agent (running on the Fargate infrastructure) permissions to manage your tasks.
+    - Task Execution role - gives the ECS agent (running on the Fargate infrastructure) permissions to manage your tasks.
 It needs permissions like pulling container images from ECR and writing logs to CloudWatch - **ecsTaskExecutionRole**
-7. Container - 1
+    - Container - 1
       - Name: **ipdice-container**
       - Image URI: *your image URI* (mine is 702745267684.dkr.ecr.us-east-1.amazonaws.com/ipdice:latest)
       - Essential container: **Yes**
       - Private registry authentication: **No**
       - Port Mappings
         - Container port: **8080** (our applcation listens on port 8080)
         - Protocol: **TCP**
         - Port name: *leave blank*
         - App protocol: **HTTP**
       - Read only root file system: **Leave off** (our application can run with Read Only enabled)
       - Resource allocation limits
         - CPU: 1 vCPU
         - GPU: 1 (can't change)
         - Memory hard limit: 3GB (very generous)
         - Memory soft limit: 1GB
       - Log collection: **On** for testing, **Off** to reduce costs
-    - HealthCheck - Optional: (incurs small costs)
+      - HealthCheck - Optional: (incurs small costs) **OFF FOR NOW**
         - Command: `CMD-SHELL, curl -f http://localhost/health.php || exit 1`
         - Interval: 30 seconds (default)
         - Timeout: 5 seconds (default)
         - Start period: 0 seconds (no need for grace period here)
         - Retries: 2 (one or two retriess before making the container unhealthy)
-11. Click **Create**
+    - Click **Create**

 ## Create a Service
 1. Back in the ECS console, go to your cluster `ipdice-cluster`